View Document Text

 provide investment advice to its pension and profit-sharing plan; however, LNW does not act as a plan

 administrator.
-LNW’s new account minimum is generally $10,000,000 in investable assets, however LNW
+LNW’s account minimum is generally $10,000,000 in investable assets, however LNW serves

 7